codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/arrays.md

 ### Arrays as Static Data Collections

-1 way we can use arrays is to store data that will never change.
+One way we can use arrays is to store data that will never change.
 Examples of this are names of days of the week, and letters in the English alphabet.
 After we initialise these arrays, we will most likely only read from them, and not edit the values inside the arrays.

 #### Example: Array Containing Names of Days of the Week